ploigos-automated-governance/1-demo/README.md

 ### Third, Update the Ploigos Software Factory Platform Configuration

-When we installed the softwre factory, a set of default configuration (config.yml) and configuration secrets (config-secrets.yml) were created for us.
+When we installed the software factory, a set of default configuration (config.yml) and configuration secrets (config-secrets.yml) were created for us.
 We need to modify them for this demo.

 In this section we do three things: